I bet you are sick of the favorite method of personal finance gurus to lower your cable bill – simply cancel it.

-Do you have multiple cable boxes and have to pay for each one?
+Do you have multiple cable boxes and pay for each one?
 A DVR?
 HBO?
 Other premium add-ons?
 Do you use all of these things?
-If you do use them then by all means keep your extra channels and add-ons but only if you can afford it.
+If you do use them, then by all means, keep your extra channels and add-ons.
+Of course, only keep them if you can afford it.

-Can you believe I got $120 just because I noticed my cable modem rental fee went up $1?
+Can you believe I got $120 just because I noticed the regional sports fee went up $1?
 I didn’t, but I’m glad I did!
 There is no way I could have expected that.
-I have since found out that I can buy a refurbished modem that would pay for itself in six months so I plan to do this soon to save even more money.
-(I have since done so and you can read about it here)

-One final way to try to get a discount if they won’t give you a deal and you know of another company offering a better deal you could always threaten to switch companies.
+There is one final way to try to get a discount if they won’t give you a deal.
+If you know of another company offering a better deal, you could always threaten to switch companies.
 Just make sure you’re willing to follow through if they call your bluff and allow you to cancel.

 So… have you ever tried to get your cable or internet bill lowered?
 How did it go?
 Do you have any other tips?